Varuzhan97/armspeech/README.md

 ## API

-ArmSpeech can be used both as a Python module and a CLI tool.
+armspeech can be used both as a Python module and a CLI tool.
 The library can be used in two ways:
 * transcribe wav audio file,
 * transcribe audio stream from microphone.